Table of Contents

 Challenges with Traditional Treatments for Eustachian Tube Issues

-Surgical procedures, including the insertion of ear tubes (tympanostomy) or balloon inflation of the Eustachian tube, are invasive in nature and involve risks such as infection, pain, or injury to surrounding tissues.
+Surgical procedures, including the insertion of ear tubes or balloon inflation, are invasive and involve risks such as infection or pain.
 Furthermore, surgery entails a recovery period and does not guarantee a long-term solution.
+Due to these constraints, most people with ETD seek safer, more effective, and non-surgical treatments.

 How Red Light Therapy Supports Ear Health and Drainage